HilmiZul/drawsh/README.md

 # About
 drawsh is a program to create some shapes on Canvas.
 Build with Tkinter module.
-You can draw something with limited shapes: Oval and Line, with your creativity.
+You can draw something with limited shapes like Oval and Line, with your creativities.

 # Before...
 * Python 2.7x or later